Roast Spatchcock Chicken

 Recipe ingredients

-This spatchcock roast chicken recipe includes simple ingredients which can be customized with what you already have on hand.
+This cast iron skillet spatchcock roast chicken recipe includes simple ingredients which can be customized with what you already have on hand.

 - Chicken.
 Use a whole 3.5- 4 lb. whole chicken for this recipe.
-Pro tip: save yourself a step and ask your butcher to spatchcock your chicken for you!
+You can save yourself some time by asking your butcher to spatchcock the chicken for you, or see my post on how to spatchcock a chicken in 4 simple steps!

-- Smoked paprika.
+- Spices.
 The chicken is simply seasoned with smoked paprika, salt and pepper.
 You can certainly substitute it with your favorite seasoning or dry rub.
+(Try this bbq chicken rub or blackening seasoning!)

 - Root vegetables.
 Be sure to use nice, hardy vegetables that won’t cook up too quickly in this recipe.
 I used a combination of baby potatoes, carrots, parsnips and fennel, but feel free to substitute with your favorite.
 See my roasted root vegetables recipe for a complete list of viable options.

-This spatchcock roast chicken recipe is completely easy to make, and most of the prep may be done in advance.
+This spatchcock roast chicken recipe is easy to follow, and most of the prep may be done in advance.

-- Spatchcock the chicken, then loosen the skin over the breast meat.
-Combine the smoked paprika, salt, pepper and olive oil, and rub it under the skin over the breast meat, then all over the chicken.
-Place the spatchcock chicken in the cast iron skillet (a rimmed sheet works perfectly too), and allow to sit out at room temperature for 15-30 minutes.
+- Spatchcock the chicken (see my post on How to Spatchcock a Chicken for step by step instructions).
+From there, loosen the skin over the breast meat.
+Combine the herbs, spices, and olive oil, and rub the mixture under the skin of the breast meat, then all over the chicken.

-Spatchcock chicken cooks up to 25% faster because it cooks evenly at a higher temperature of 400 degrees.
-You can expect a 3 1/2 – 4 lb. chicken to be done in about 45 minutes!
+Spatchcock chicken cooks up to 25% faster because it cooks evenly at a higher temperature of 400 degrees F. You can expect a 3 1/2 – 4 lb. chicken to be done in about 45 minutes!

 There is no need to flip spatchcock chicken during the cooking time as this method results in perfect, evenly cooked chicken.